-- If your candle has a glass container, be safe with the gift by wrapping the candle in thicker tissue paper before putting it in the bag.
+2. If your candle has a glass container, be safe with the gift by wrapping the candle in attractive tissue paper before putting it in the bag.

 A Good All-Around Method: Wrap-and-Gather

 If you want to learn how to wrap candles vertically in an upright position, the wrap-and-gather is ideal.
-We recommend this method for taller candles.
-The main difference between this technique and other wrapping methods is that we’ll use fabric instead of paper for this one.
+You can use wrapping paper, decorative tissue paper, or fabric instead of paper for this one.

-- Gather the four corners of the fabric and join them around the candle.
+2. Gather the four corners of the gift wrap and join them at the top, slightly above the candle.

-- Now tie the remaining fabric that is bunched up above the candle with strong twine or ribbon.
-Shape the twine or ribbon into a bow to taste.
+4. Now tie the remaining wrapping that is up above the candle with twine or ribbon.
+Create a bow or just a small knot according to your preferred aesthetic.

 Moderate Difficulty: The “Tootsie-Roll” Technique

-Most of us have seen gifts under a Christmas tree or on a birthday with the distinctive tootsie-roll shape to them.
-Candles are an ideal shape for this technique.
+Most of us have seen gifts under a Christmas tree or on a birthday with the distinctive tootsie-roll or candy wrapper shape to them.
+Candles are an ideal shape for this unusual wrapping method.
 Remember: this technique won’t allow you to sit the candle upright.

-- Now, take one end of the excess and twist it around somewhat tightly against the bottom of the candle.
+Now, take one end of the excess and gently twist it around somewhat tightly against the bottom of the candle.
 Twisting too tightly will give you a tear.

-- If your candle has an open end --where the glass container is taller than the candle itself, for instance -- slide the candle out from the wrapped paper, flip it over, and slide it back in to repeat the process with the non-open end.
+If your candle has an open end — where the glass container is taller than the candle itself, for instance — slide the candle out from the wrapped paper, flip it over, and slide it back in to repeat the process with the other end.
 Both sides will be flat.

-- Finally, twist the other end of the “tootsie-roll,” tie a ribbon around, and display the candle on its side.
+Finally, twist the other end of the “tootsie-roll,” tie a ribbon around it, and display the candle on its side.